 Tempo Run Workouts

-- Threshold run: Most runners think of threshold effort when they think of tempos.
-These last 15-30 minutes (sometimes divided with short rest, such as 2 x 10 min or 3 x 10 min) and are paced at hour-race effort.
+- Threshold tempo: Most runners think of threshold effort when they think of tempos.
+These last 15-30 minutes (sometimes divided with short rest, such as 2 x 10 min or 3 x 10 min) and are paced at one hour-race effort.

 - Marathon pace tempo: These are longer, slower tempos done at marathon pace – a truly moderate effort.
 Marathon pace tempos will be slightly longer, up to 60-90 minutes in duration.
 Longer marathon pace tempos are used in marathon training, while shorter ones can be used to support ultra marathon distances or early-season half marathon training.